bbglab/cgi-clinics-api/README.md

 You can also straight up copy and paste the functions and use them in your scripts.
 The functions have been designed so that they don't use any external libraries.
 The only libraries used are `requests` and `typing`, which are standard in Python.

 This client aims to simplify interactions with the CGI-Clinics API for Python users.

+## Feedback

+We welcome feedback!
+If you have suggestions for improvements or encounter any issues, please [open an issue](https://github.com/bbglab/cgi-clinics-api/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) in this same repository.